Data Center Power Glossary

 3 Phase Power: 3 phase power distribution for high-density, high-power demand equipment cabinets.
 Input current monitoring of each phase allows for proper load balancing of each rack mount power distribution unit.
 Switched units provide remote power management while Smart units provide remote power monitoring and Metered units provide local input current monitoring.

 The -3Ph extension on a product indicates a 3 Phase power product.

-3-Phase Wye/ 3 ~Wye: 3 ~Wye product is a 5 cord configuration with three "hot" wires, one "neutral" wire and one "ground" wire.
-The neutral conductor found in 3~Wye cords allows the output of 110V and/or 220V; this option allows cabinet power distribution unit configuration for either voltages which is popular in Data Center environments due to equipment demands.
+3-Phase Wye/ 3 ~Wye: 3 ~Wye product is a 5 cord configuration with three "hot" wires, one "neutral" wire, and one "ground" wire.
+The neutral conductor found in 3~Wye cords allows the output of 110V and/or 220V; this option allows cabinet power distribution unit configuration for either voltage which is popular in Data Center environments due to equipment demands.

 30 Amp Power Input Support: 30-amp power input support provides hard-wired 10' cord and appropriate L5-30 or L6-30 plug type.

 AC- Alternating Current: AC (alternating current) refers to when the flow of electric charge periodically reverses direction.
 An electric charge would for instance move forward, then backward, then forward, then backward, over and over again.

 Add a Second Tower: Connect an Expansion Cabinet PDU to any Switched Cabinet PDU to control two power input circuits and manage outlets (individual or groups) under 1 IP address - our exclusive strategy for managing dual power-supply servers.

 Amps: Amperes or Amps are a standard measurement of electrical current for how much electricity is moving through a wire at a set time.
 The amp draw is calculated by the electrical requirements of the devices plugged in, and is regulated by a circuit breaker or fuse.